piotr-marendowski/piotr-marendowski/README.md

 <h1 align="center">Hi 👋, I'm Piotr</h1>

 ### 📝 How could you describe yourself?
 I'm a student, who is learning various CS subjects in his spare time.
 I'm looking for projects, which are worth contributing to.
-I'm an open source enthusiast, trying to get rid of all propretary software from my life.
+Also I'm an open source enthusiast.
+I really like ricing my Arch machine, check out my dotfiles!

-### 📖 What are you learning now?
+### 📖 What are you doing now?
-Currently, I'm learning C programming language, Latex, (Neo)vim, as well as Arch Linux environment, and Window Managers for it.
+Currently, I'm learning C programming language, Latex, (Neo)vim and Lua alongside it, Git, as well as Arch Linux environment, and Window Managers for it.

 ### 🈵 What languages do you know?
-I speak in Polish fluently, well in English, and currently learning Spanish.
+I speak fluently in Polish, very well in English, and currently learning Spanish.

 ### 💬 How can I reach you?
 By **[mail](mailto:piotr-marendowski@tutanota.com)**, or by **[LinkedIn](https://www.linkedin.com/in/piotr-marendowski-350728262)**.